 lifetime_plays table.
 If we set this query to run daily, it becomes a daily extract, transform, and load (ETL) process.

 The rows we add are selected from the subquery that selects the

 song_plays table for the current date.

+Data engineers focus mostly on data modeling and data architecture, but a basic knowledge of algorithms and data structure is also needed.
 Of particular importance is the data engineer’s ability to develop inexpensive methods for the transfer of large amounts of data.
 If you’re responsible for a database with potentially millions (let alone billions) of records, it’s important to find the most efficient solution.
 Common algorithm questions include:

 nums = [0, 1, 2, 4, 5] missingNumber(nums) -> 3